- The John Carroll School Mission

 - Plagiarism is the representation of words or ideas of another as one’s own in any academic work.
 To avoid plagiarism, every direct quote must be identified by quotation marks or by appropriate indentation and must be properly cited in the text or in a footnote.
 Acknowledgment is also required when material, stored in print, electronic or other medium, is paraphrased or summarized.
 Students with questions about what constitutes plagiarism should seek advice from their teachers.

-- In matters where a student’s integrity is in question, the School reserves the right to search any suspected student, or his/her belongings, including electronic devices, locker and car.
+- In matters where a student’s integrity is in question, the School reserves the right to search any suspected student, or his/her belongings, including electronic devices, cloud storage, locker and car.

 In order to promote The John Carroll School standards of integrity, students will be asked to sign the Honor Code.
 Signing the Honor Code represents a personal commitment to abide by this code of conduct.